floating-ui/react-popper/README.md

 ## `Manager`

 This is a special component that provides the `Target` component to the `Popper` component.
-Pass any props as you normally would here.

-The `tag` prop can be set to `false` to allow just passing children through.
-This can be useful when composing other components.
+It will not render any HTML element but simply render anything you pass as children.

 ## `Target`